MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BlockVolumeBase.md

 translate(delta: Vector3): void
 `

+Move a BlockVolume by a specified amount

 #### **Parameters**
 - **delta**: [*Vector3*](Vector3.md)

+  Amount of blocks to move by

 > [!IMPORTANT]
 > This function can't be called in read-only mode.